pyt3r/practice-package/README.rst

 Welcome to the practice-package!
 ================================

-The practice-package is ongoing project intended to assist with one's understanding of topics and problems across the domains of software development, finance, machine learning, science, and math.
+The practice-package is ongoing project intended to explore topics and problems in software development, quantitative finance, machine learning, and probability.

 The package also serves as a boiler plate for configuring automated testing (via `Azure Pipelines`_), as well as automated documentation (via